kenrube/Esopoly/README.md

 Release date: 2013 May

-See [this link](https://github.com/kenrube/Esopoly/blob/master/source?ts=1) for appropriate source view or see here how it should look:
+See [this link](https://github.com/kenrube/Esopoly/blob/master/source?ts=1) for appropriate source view or see below how it should look:

 ![view](https://github.com/kenrube/Esopoly/blob/master/view.png "Esoteric polyglot in Sublime")